 Learn something new with workshops, celebrity talks, garden advice from the experts, and more

 Of course, the Hampton Court Flower Show isn't just about the gardens themselves.
-It also provides a plethora of knowledge via live demonstrations, workshops and talks.
-This year will feature the likes of Chris Packham, Mary Berry, Hugh Fearnley-Whittingstall, and more.
+It also provides a plethora of knowledge via live demonstrations, workshops, and talks.

 Refuel with a wide selection of food and drink

-Food courts will be situated throughout the show, offering locally-sourced options from barista-made coffee and chilled glasses of fizz to street food and classic choices.
-Vegan, vegetarian and gluten-free options will all be available.
+Food courts will be situated throughout the show, offering plenty of options from barista-made coffee and chilled glasses of fizz to street food and classic choices.
+Vegan, vegetarian, and gluten-free options will all be available.

 Shop 'til you drop

 As well as all the advice on offer, the fabulous displays to marvel at, the delicious food, and the music, there will be plenty of opportunities to splash the cash and treat yourself with something to take home.
 Expect a wide array of boutique stalls, trade stands, and exhibiting nurseries on-site offering artisan food, homewares, garden products, and of course, plenty of plants.

 Whether you're looking to update your container gardening plans or your border, the Floral Marquee, with over 60 exhibitors, is a must-visit.
 There will also be the Plant Village, where 20 nurseries will be displaying and selling seasonal plants and bulbs.
 And don't forget to pop by the Country Living Pavilion for a fabulous shopping experience – they'll have all you need to pep up your patio ideas.